7 Best Cordless Leaf Blowers of 2022 – Reviews & Top Picks

 The Greenworks Variable Speed Cordless Blower is lightweight and easy to use.
 It comes with a 40-volt 2.0 amp-hour lithium-ion battery that it runs on.
 It also has an extension tube that enables you to get into smaller places that are hard to reach.

 This cordless blower is great for small jobs that blow lightweight objects, but even when running at the full speed of 150 MPH, it doesn’t have enough power to move more substantial items, such as damp grass.
+Overall this is the best cordless leafblower on the market this year.

 2. DEWALT DCBL770X1 Battery-Powered Blower